Mushymato/MiscMapActionsProperties/README.md

 - `type|texture` is either a light id (1-10 except for 3) or a texture (must be loaded).
 - Use `offsetX` and `offsetY` to further adjust the position of the light.

-#### mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.{override}
+#### mushymato.MMAP/DrawLayer.{DrawLayerId}.{override}

 Various draw layer overriding fields, can be used with regular draw layer things.

 ##### string values

-- `mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.condition`: A [Game State Query](https://stardewvalleywiki.com/Modding:Game_state_queries) to determine if this layer should draw.
+- `mushymato.MMAP/DrawLayer.{DrawLayerId}.condition`: A [Game State Query](https://stardewvalleywiki.com/Modding:Game_state_queries) to determine if this layer should draw.
 Rechecked on time changed (e.g. 10 in game minutes).

 ##### float values

 These are all support passing either `0.1` float, or `"0.1 0.4"` for random value between first and second.

-- `mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.alpha`: transparency (0 to 1)
+- `mushymato.MMAP/DrawLayer.{DrawLayerId}.alpha`: transparency (0 to 1)
-- `mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.rotate`: rotation (0 to 6.28318), around the origin.
+- `mushymato.MMAP/DrawLayer.{DrawLayerId}.rotate`: rotation (0 to 6.28318), around the origin.
-- `mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.rotateRate`: rotation change per second, positive is clockwise, negative is counter clockwise.
+- `mushymato.MMAP/DrawLayer.{DrawLayerId}.rotateRate`: rotation change per second, positive is clockwise, negative is counter clockwise.
-- `mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.scale`: draw scale (default 4f)
+- `mushymato.MMAP/DrawLayer.{DrawLayerId}.scale`: draw scale (default 4f)

 ##### Vector2 values

 These are Vector2 coordinates, takes 2 integers like `"0 0"`.

-- `mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.origin`: defines the origin of the sprite, relevant if you also use rotate, but can act as a secondary offset if the draw layer
+- `mushymato.MMAP/DrawLayer.{DrawLayerId}.origin`: defines the origin of the sprite.
+Mainly relevant if you also use rotate, but can act as a secondary offset for the draw layer.

 ##### SpriteEffects values

 SpriteEffects, one of "None", "FlipHorizontally", "FlipVertically"

-- `mushymato.MMAP/DrawLayerRotate.{DrawLayerId}.effect`: sprite effects for flipping the sprite
+- `mushymato.MMAP/DrawLayer.{DrawLayerId}.effect`: sprite effects for flipping the sprite

 ### Farmhouse Upgrade Relocation Solution